tanyaschlusser/appcurator/README.md

 The database
 ============

-We will use SQLite and possibly move to Google Cloud SQL if we have time.
-The command-line client for SQLite is `sqlite3 <http://www.sqlite.org/cli.html />`_
+We will use heroku's default Postgresql database (currently 9.3)

 The webpage
 ===========

-We will host on Amazon Web Services for now
+We will host on heroku (which launches an Amazon Web Services instance)